-“Mid-South Community College recognizes that the Arkansas Delta is in dire need of the creation of small businesses as the lifeblood for economic development,” Wagner said.
+“Mid-South Community College recognizes that the Arkansas Delta is in dire need of the creation of small businesses as the lifeblood for economic development,” Selden said.
 “The Operation Jump Start grant will give us the resources to collaborate with local governments, community service organizations, and existing businesses to serve entrepreneurs in the Delta Region.”

 “We are excited about this great opportunity to reach out to our community to assist with efforts to create small businesses and generate new employment opportunities.”